bt3gl/building_blog/content/linux_intro.md

 $ top
 ```

-* I particularly like [htop](http://hisham.hm/htop/)  over top, which needs to be installed if you want to use it.
+* I particularly like [htop](http://hisham.hm/htop/) over the top, which needs to be installed if you want to use it.

 ### kill

 * To stop running a command you can use **kill**.
 This will send a message called **signal** to the program.
 There are [64 different signals](http://www.linux.org/threads/kill-commands-and-signals.4423/), some having distinct meanings from *stop running*:

 ```
 $ kill <SIGNAL or OPTION> <ID or PID>